jneate/spring-modulith-test1/README.md

 mvn test -Dtest=CountryControllerTest
 ```

-**Note:** Tests use Testcontainers to automatically start MongoDB, so Docker must be running.
+**Note:** Tests use Testcontainers to automatically start MongoDB and Kafka, so Docker must be running.

 ## API Endpoints